jingteng25742/jingteng25742/README.md

 - **Frontend & Tooling:** Eclipse IDE, UI feature design

 ---

-- 📫 How to reach me: jingbeta AT gmail DOT com

----
 <!-- Fun fact or hobbies can be added here if desired! -->

 Thanks for visiting my profile!
 Feel free to connect or reach me at jingbeta AT gmail DOT com for collaboration.